 This quirky little museum, dedicated to the rise and fall of London's once-extensive canal network, is based in the former warehouse of ice-cream maker, Carlo Gatti (hence it also partly features the ice cream trade as well as London's canals).
 Children enjoy the activity zone and learning about Henrietta, the museum's horse.
 Outside, on the Battlebridge Basin, float in the painted narrowboats of modern canal dwellers—a stone's throw from the hustle and bustle of St.

-12–13 New Wharf Rd., King's Cross, London, N1 9RT | Map It
+12–13 New Wharf Rd., London, N1 9RT, England